Creating a podcast for employees can help increase employee engagement in an organic and conversational way.

 Both are great for podcasts and you can read the reviews online to see which one is a better fit for you.

 Recording a podcast is quite easy.
 It’s actually adding in the intro music and editing the entire audio that takes up most of your time.
-You need to start looking into editing softwares and figure out which one is right for your needs.
+You need to start looking into editing software and figure out which one is right for your needs.

-4) Analyze which Platforms to Deploy
+Analyze which platforms to deploy

 You know there are a million platforms out there for distribution and hosting purposes.
 It can leave one’s head spinning.
 Make sure you’ve carved out some time for solid research on which distribution platforms to use.

-Here’s a quick tutorial on how to get your podcast published on Spotify:
+Here’s a quick tutorial on how to get your podcast published on Spotify.

 If your podcast will be dealing with private or semi-confidential information, you can create a private podcast with tools like Transistor.
 In Transistor, you can make any podcast feed private and password-protected.